-What About Event Cancellation Insurance? (cont.)
+What About Event Cancelation Insurance? (cont.)

-- If your organization has an event cancellation insurance policy that was bound pre-mid-January 2020 (with no COVID-19 exclusion), it may still have a provision that provides that there will be no coverage if the claim arises "directly or indirectly from threat or fear of Communicable Disease (whether actual or perceived)."
-Key issue; changing daily. - It remains unclear how these insurance carriers will respond to claims during this pandemic, but the analysis is similar to the "impossible or illegal" force majeure analysis e.g., what government bans existed at the time of cancellation, how long are they likely to extend, what other factors make it impossible to hold the event. - If there is coverage, it will cover not only complete cancellation but also Enforced Reduced Attendance (the "enforced inability of Participants to attend the Event solely and directly as a result of the same specific cause, which is beyond their control and is not otherwise excluded").
-Only relevant if you decide to hold the event later on.
+- If your organization has an event cancelation insurance policy that was bound pre-mid-January 2020 (with no COVID-19 exclusion), it may still have a provision that provides that there will be no coverage if the claim arises "directly or indirectly from threat or fear of Communicable Disease (whether actual or perceived)."
+Key issue; changing daily. - In some policies, the Communicable Disease exclusion generally only applies if the disease "has been declared as an epidemic or pandemic by the World Health Organization or by Federal or Local Government Agencies responsible for monitoring healthcare and disease."
+Moot point now in this situation but relevant in the future. - If there is coverage, it will cover not only complete cancelation but also Enforced Reduced Attendance (the "enforced inability of Participants to attend the Event solely and directly as a result of the same specific cause, which is beyond their control and is not otherwise excluded").
+This is key if you decide to proceed with the event anyway.